chvarunkumar1994/beadledom/docs/source/guides/getting_started.rst

   }

 ``AwesomeThingModule`` is a private module, which contains configuration information for our service.
-PrivateModule encapsulates the service's environment and only exposes objects needed for JAX-RS/Resteasy(ex: resource classes, providers and features).
-It also prevents dependency issues with a configuration bound to Guice globally.
+The PrivateModule encapsulates the service's environment and only exposes objects needed for JAX-RS/Resteasy(ex: resource classes, providers and features).
+It also prevents dependency issues with any configuration bound to Guice globally.

 As noted by the comment in the generated code, all bindings necessary to setup your JAX-RS resource class should be bound here, but only expose the JAX-RS resources and filters that you want to run